Senrid: Blurb

-The kids on the good side are united in one thing: regarding Senrid as a villain.
-So what do you do when you're fifteen, supposedly king of one of the most powerful kingdoms in the world, but all you have on your side are wit, will, and maybe a few skills?
-And what if the people you like best are your enemies, and your relatives want to see you dead?
+Senrid is a fifteen-year-old king of a powerful nation.
+He relies mainly on his intelligence and personal skills to manage his kingdom.
+The plot centers on his relationships with his relatives, who oppose his rule, and his growing connection with people from a rival group who initially viewed him as an antagonist.

 Plot summary

 Senrid is King of Marloven Hess, but in name only because his uncle Tdanerand holds the power.
 When the Marlovens try to attack the nearby kingdom of Vasande Leror they are defeated by the combined efforts of Vasande Leror's King Leander, his small army, a little bit of magic and a shapeshifting girl named Faline.
 Senrid's first mission is to get revenge on Leander (and his whining sister Kitty) and Faline.
 This gets more complicated as many allies of Leander and Faline get involved to try to rescue them.
 Eventually as magic combines and nearly destroys them in a battle they are thrown off world.
 When they get back, Senrid must travel and discover whether he wants to join the evil black mages for power or join the white forces of good to help his country.